New VAT Penalty regime

-Alongside the introduction of new penalties HMRC is to change the interest regime for VAT to ensure interest is consistently and automatically charged and paid in all cases where amounts are paid late or where amounts have been overpaid, bringing VAT in line with other tax regimes.
+Alongside the introduction of new penalties HMRC has changed the interest regime for VAT to ensure interest is consistently and automatically charged and paid in all cases where amounts are paid late or where amounts have been overpaid, bringing VAT in line with other tax regimes.

 From 1 January 2023 HMRC charges Late Payment Interest (LPI) on tax that is outstanding after the due date, irrespective of whether any Late Payment Penalties (LPPs) have also been charged.
 The LPI will apply from the date the payment was due until the date on which it is received by HMRC.
 LPI will be calculated as simple interest at a rate of 2.5% + the Bank of England base rate.

 Where a taxpayer has overpaid tax, HMRC will pay Repayment Interest (RPI) on any tax due to be repaid (the difference between the amount due and the amount paid) either from the last day the payment was due to be received or the day it was received, whichever is later, until the date of repayment.
 RPI will be paid at the Bank of England base rate less 1% (with a minimum rate of 0.5%).

 Payment of RPI will replace the repayment supplement currently paid when HMRC does not make a repayment within 30 days.
 There are concerns that this could lead to delays in HMRC making repayments as the financial impact for HMRC will be less.
 HMRC has stated that action has been taken to ensure that the repayment team will continue to make repayments promptly and within the time-limits wherever possible.

 These new penalties are a significant change to the VAT system.
 If you wish to discuss the impact on your business please contact us.